sdvickers98/picoCTF-2019-Walkthrough/cryptography/#4 - caesar.md

   The shift is +22, or a right shift by 22.
 This is the same thing as a left shift by 4.
 </details>

-And if you're super lazy and just want to see the flag:
+And if you're super lazy and just want to see the flag.
 <details>
   <summary>Flag:</summary>
   picoCTF{crossingtherubiconvrtezsxl}